 And it really is a svelte little beast at only 6.3mm thick and 693 grams.
 You also get a crisp Super AMOLED display, multi-touch display and a 94% true colour reproduction (in other words, it looks really nice for a tablet).
 Samsung also says you’ll get 10.5 hours of use out of a 2.5 charge – something you can put to the test with its Xbox One functionality that enables you to stream games direct from Microsoft’s eight generation console.
 You can pre-order one of these meaty little 2-in-1 tablets from £849 in the UK.

-Need to order an Uber?
-Love using Google Maps?
+Need to order an help with writing college papers Uber?
+Love using watch Google Maps?
 Well, those two words have collided as Google patches in Uber calling functionality into its vast navigation system.
 As long as you’ve got GPS enabled, you’ll be able to select the Uber service from a dedicated tab on the smartphone app and essentially request a lift (so we’re told), “in a single tap.”

 Google Maps will then show you which cars are available in your area, as well as the cost of your requested journey.
 If you’re happy with it, Google will then send you to the official Uber application so you can get it paid for and confirmed.
 This isn’t the first taxi service the big G has patched into its Maps software, but the inclusion of the in-vogue Uber name will no doubt go down a treat.
 The update will hit Android in the next few days as iOS in the near future.